Victorian Railways A2 class: Other changes

 In the years following World War II, problems with the quality and availability of coal supplies caused VR to order the conversion of all 60 Walschaerts A^{2}s to oil firing; in practice, only 56 were altered as four were scrapped before the conversion could be completed.
 A^{2} 942 was the first to be modified, being provided with a 1400 impgal gallon square oil tank fitted to the coal space of the tender.
 This style was selected to permit reconversion to coal burning if required.
 When it became apparent that oil burning was a permanent conversion, a new cylindrical tank design with 1500 impgal capacity was provided, that style also later rolled out to C and N class locomotives.
 Additional benefits included less time needed for enroute engine maintenance, e.g. breaking up clinker in the firebox and dumping of ash.
 These tanks later had steam heating coils fitted, to allow the use of cheaper Bunker C oil.
-Engines thought to have been fitted with the square-type oil tank included 940-941, 943-955, 957, 969, 971-974, 976-997 and 999.
+Engines thought to have been fitted with the square-type oil tank included 940–941, 943–955, 957, 969, 971–974, 976-997 and 999.

-Late in their life, some of the A^{2}s also received Boxpok driving wheels as their conventional spoked wheels began to suffer fatigue cracks with age and mileage.
+Late in their life, five of the A^{2}s also received Boxpok driving wheels as their conventional spoked wheels began to suffer fatigue cracks with age and mileage.
 These wheels were reputed to give the engines a very rough ride, but apparently reduced the amount of maintenance required to the axle boxes.
 In July 1951, engine A^{2}888 was fitted with a different style of driving wheel, described as "fabricated welded", but restricted to freight work from that point on.
 A photo of these latter driving wheels appears in Newsrail, November 1983, p.
-295.
+295, and a closeup of the fireman-side centre wheel in Newsrail, May 1979, p.
+98.

-Six Stephenson engines were fitted with shunters steps in the mid 1950s.
+Six Stephenson engines were fitted with shunters steps in the mid-1950s.
 This alteration may have been timed with the fitting of sand boxes for tender-first operation.

 Other alterations not noted above included fitting of Flaman speed recorders, solid bush big ends and hard grease lubrication, exhaust steam injectors (for a while), flanged smokebox doors, automatic couplers, conversion to all-steel boilers (most locomotives), trick-ported valves on A^{2}963, Cardew track depression indicator gear on A^{2}980 and later A^{2}951, and tender scale buoy and continuous blowdown for A^{2}875.
 Some of the last changes involved fitting of integral water treatment units to the tenders, with a blow-down valve operated manually from the cab.
 This arrangement pulled sludge down to the boiler firebox water legs, allowing it to be discharged at regular intervals instead of needing to cool down and manually wash out the boiler.